 2.6.2.1 Construction of the expression vector

-Similar to procedure 2.1.2.1, construct the expression vector PliaG-lacⅠ-Pgrac-CⅠ-PCⅠ-GFP.
+Similar to procedure 2.1.2.1, construct the expression vector P<sub>liaG</sub>-lacⅠ-P<sub>grac</sub>-CⅠ-P<sub>CⅠ</sub>-GFP.

 Fig.19.
 The expression vector of device 6.

-2.6.2.2 Construction and screening of recombinant engineering bacteria
+2.6.2.2 Construction and screening of recombinant engineered bacteria

-Similar to 2.1.2.2。
+Similar to 2.1.2.2.

 2.6.2.3 Characterization experiment

-Take 2 bottles of 50ml LB liquid medium with 10μg/mL kanamycin, and inoculate the same amount of recombinant engineering bacteria.
+Take 2 bottles of 50mL LB liquid medium with 10μg/mL kanamycin, and inoculate the same amount of recombinant engineered bacteria.

-①After culturing for 3 hours, the test group is cultured with 1 mM IPTG at 37°C and 200 rpm for 2 hours while the control group is not added IPTG.
+After culturing for 3 hours, the test group is cultured with 1 mM IPTG at 37°C and 200 rpm for 2 hours while the IPTG is not added to control group.

 ②Use the fluorescence microscope to observe the presence of fluorescence in the test group and the control group.